LBraeschke/typescript-discriminating-unions-taks/README.md

 ### 1) What's the point?
 The `Rectangle` and `Circle` interfaces both define the properties `x` and `y`.

 Instead make them inherit the interface `Point`.
-Alternatively you may use the intersection type.

 _You will need to modify `shape.ts`._